 On September 13, 2023, the Company announced that it was renewing its NCIB to purchase for cancellation up to 2,411,570 subordinate voting shares, representing 5% of the Company's public float as of the close of markets on September 7, 2023.
-Please refer to the section titled "General Development of the Business - Fiscal 2024 Developments" earlier in this Annual Information Form for more information on the Company's NCIB.
+Purchases for cancellation under the NCIB commenced on September 20, 2023 and ended on September 19, 2024.
+The Company did not renew its NCIB following the end of the program on September 19, 2024.
+Please refer to the section titled "General Development of the Business - Fiscal 2024 Developments" earlier in this Annual Information Form for more information on the Company's former NCIB.